mr2527/Timer/README.md

 # Timer
-This is a project that is being worked on with my group members Joey + Su.
+This is a group collaboration and project for SWEN - 102

+Members are as follows:
+Joey
+Su
+Miguel

 It's a timer.